developer-ics/s500_DataAcq_PostProcessing/ProcessingScripts_Latest_Stable/README.md

 A final outlier rejection step can be performed by comparing the trackline data to a spatial smoothed surface output, and rejecting values that are greater than spatial_reject_thr (m) from the surface.
 This requires lines that are close enough to enable accurate interpolation and requires spatial_filter_rejection =1 and make_maps =1.

+These steps will remove short periods (less than a few seconds) of bad data (outliers).
+An exclusion period should be set for longer periods of low quality data.

-The depth is relative to the ASV altitude (i.e. - not a Geodetic datum) and is not corrected for heave.
+The depth ouptut in this step is relative to the ASV altitude (i.e. - not a Geodetic datum) and is not corrected for heave.
 To correct for heave the PPK post-processed GNSS data is required.

 ### Emlid File Conversion (Step 5)